Janiczek/elm-review-missing-url-codec-getters/README.md

 ## Usage

-The rule will generate the helpers (with names that won't be very nice) in a comment-delimited section under the given type:
+The rule will generate the helpers (with bad names that you can then change for custom ones) in a comment-delimited section under the given type:

 ```elm
 module Route exposing (Route(..))